How Americans Explain Inequality

 Understanding Political Compromise

-In this large project, for which we are seeking funding from the Hewlett Foundation, CCPS Director David Barker with Shaun Bowler (University of California-Riverside) and Christopher Jan Carman (Glasgow University) seeks to understand the psychological and institutional causes of compromise—by citizens as well as lawmakers—in the US and Europe.
+In this large project CCPS Director David Barker with Shaun Bowler (University of California-Riverside) and Christopher Jan Carman (Glasgow University) seeks to understand the psychological and institutional causes of compromise—by citizens as well as lawmakers—in the US and Europe.

 Representation in an Era of Political and Economic Inequality: How and When Citizen Engagement Matters